MY ALLEPPEY HOUSEBOAT EXPERIENCE IN KERALA

 There’s a reason that this is one of the biggest tourist attractions in Southern India… Although there were some minor interruptions, observing the beautiful landscapes and traditional boats was an experience I’ll never ever forget.

-If you’re travelling to this region, a cruise around the Kerala backwaters is a must!
+If you’re travelling to this region, a trip to the Kerala backwaters is a must!

 [ READ NEXT: A Magical Trip to Periyar Tiger Reserve ]